Uniswap/v3-periphery/deploys.md

 The latest version of `@uniswap/v3-core`, `@uniswap/v3-periphery` are deployed to Ethereum mainnet and all testnets at the same addresses.

-The source code is verified with Etherscan on all networks, for all contracts except `TransparentUpgradeableProxy`, `ProxyAdmin` and `UniswapV3Pool`.
+The source code is verified with Etherscan on all networks, for all contracts except `UniswapV3Pool`.
-We are working on getting these last few contracts verified (see https://github.com/Uniswap/uniswap-v3-periphery/issues/128).
+We are working on getting the `UniswapV3Pool` contract verified with Etherscan.

 These addresses are final and were deployed from these npm package versions: